Infosciencelabsdev/Garuda-API/README.md

 This is the tech Stack we are using to develop Garuda API.
 Make sure you are familiar with all of these:-
 1. NodeJs - Server Side
 2. Hapi Framework - Creating routes using Server
+3. TypeScript - Language used for Node
+4. MongoDB - Database